peterhsu48/peterhsu48.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a B.S.
-Bioengineering student at the University of Illinois Urbana-Champaign with a minor in Computer Science.
+I am a Bioengineering undergraduate at the University of Illinois Urbana-Champaign with a minor in Computer Science.

 I am interested in creating artificial intelligence systems to advance healthcare and accelerate biomedical discoveries.
 Specifically, I have developed computational tools and AI algorithms for cancer diagnosis on histopathology images.
-I enjoy working on problems involving the robustness of AI models on diverse, multi-institutional patient cohorts and the trustworthiness of automated diagnoses.
+I enjoy working on improving the robustness of AI models on diverse, multi-institutional patient cohorts and enhancing the trustworthiness of automated diagnoses.

 # Academic Interests
 - Biomedical AI